 About the authors

-Mairéad joined DSC in June 2017 and has since been contributing to DSC’s Directory of Grant Making Trusts (2018/19).
+Mairéad joined DSC in June 2017 and contributed to The Directory of Grant Making Trusts 2018/19 and is working on The Guide to New Trusts 2018/19.
+She also works on policy issues and campaigns.
 Prior to joining DSC, Mairéad volunteered with various charities in Belfast before moving to Liverpool to complete her degree.

 In need of individual grant support?